 When growing indoors, it prefers warm temperatures, ideally between 65-85°F. If grown outdoors, it can tolerate occasional temperatures as low as 40°F but may suffer damage if exposed to frost or cold drafts for extended periods.

-For outdoor cultivation, Euphorbia obesa is native to South Africa and is generally hardy in USDA hardiness zones 10-11.
+For outdoor cultivation, Euphorbia obesa is native to South Africa and is generally hardy in USDA zones 10-11, which are mostly in Southern Californa and Florida.

 In terms of humidity, the Euphorbia obesa baseball plant is adaptable and can tolerate a range of humidity levels.
 However, it generally prefers a drier environment with lower humidity.
 It's important to provide good air circulation around the plant to prevent any issues with excess moisture or humidity-related diseases.